-Segment Products Consumer Domestic Household and personal care products Consumer International Primarily personal care products SPD Specialty chemical products
+Segment riouucis Consumer Domestic Household and personal care products Consumer International Primarily personal care products SPD Specialty chemical products

 The Corporate segment income consists of equity in earnings of affiliates.
-As of December 31, 2018, we held 50% ownership interests in each of Armand and ArmaKleen, respectively.
-Our equity in earnings of Armand and ArmaKleen for the year ended December 31, 2018, 2017 and 2016 are included in the Corporate segment.
+As of December 31, 2019, we held 50% ownership interests in each of Armand and ArmaKleen, respectively.
+Our equity in earnings of Armand and ArmaKleen, totaling \$6.6, \$9.2 and \$10.8 for the three years ending December 31, 2019, 2018 and 2017, respectively, are included in the Corporate segment.